Heliostat in der Sonne

 Indirectly solar-heated reformer for the production of methanol

-In the "Indiref" project, a process of indirect solar-heated reforming for the production of methanol from carbon dioxide and natural gas is further developed.
+In the "Indiref" project, a process of indirect solar-heated reforming for the production of methanol from carbon dioxide and natural gas is being further developed.
 The conventional production of synthesis gas, which is the starting product for many chemical products such as methanol, causes significant carbon dioxide emissions.
-When concentrated solar irradiance is used, emissions can be greatly reduced.
-Recycling carbon dioxide in the process further reduces emissions.
-In this way, the use of solar energy can be expanded into the chemical industry.
+Emissions can be greatly reduced by using concentrated solar radiation.
+Carbon dioxide recycling in the process further reduces emissions.
+In this way, the utilisation of solar energy can be extended to the chemical industry.

-The focus is on the development of the reforming reactor and a modified solar receiver for this application, which can be technically implemented and tested under solar conditions.
-In order to achieve maximum efficiency and cost efficiency of the overall system, a process simulation model will be set up simultaneously and validated against the test results.
-On this basis, a virtual upscaling of the process takes place in order to evaluate the technical-economic potential for a market launch.
+The focus is on the development of the reforming reactor and a modified solar receiver for this application, which can be technically realised and tested under solar conditions.
+In order to maximise the efficiency and cost-effectiveness of the overall system, a process simulation model will be developed in parallel and validated using the test results.
+Based on this, a virtual upscaling of the process is carried out in order to assess the technical and economic potential for a market launch.

 So far, the solar-heated reforming reactor has been developed for the production of synthesis gas.
-With the help of CFD simulations, the SIJ achieved particularly effective heat transfer and synthesis gas production for the bayonet tube reactor concept developed, on the basis of which a test reactor was designed.
-Within the framework of the project, the experimental setup was assembled in the Synlight facility (DLR's artificial sun) in Jülich, where tests with artificial solar irradiance will subsequently be carried out.
-A process simulation of the solar-heated reforming system was modelled and simulated on an industrial scale using Dymola software.
+With the help of CFD simulations, the SIJ achieved a particularly effective heat transfer and synthesis gas generation for the bayonet tube reactor concept developed, on the basis of which a test reactor was constructed.
+The test setup was constructed as part of the project in the Synlight (DLR's artificial sun) in Jülich, where tests with artificial solar radiation are subsequently carried out.
+A process simulation of the solar-heated reforming plant was modelled and simulated on an industrial scale using Dymola software.

 • German Aerospace Centre e.
 V.